 Response 1-24

 Radial symmetry of the reducing zones is easily noted by the color transformation of the aggregate.
 We have conducted dozens of aggregates and the transformations are always highly symmetric.
 The aerated solution surrounding the aggregate was continuously mixed throughout the experiment.
-The solution in the anoxic reactors was not stirred but maintained at a flow rate sufficient to diminish solution gradients in the simulated macropore.
+The solution in the anoxic reactors was not stirred, but maintained at a flow rate sufficient to diminish solution gradients in the simulated macropore.

 Changes 1-24